top of page

 Frequently Asked Questions

 Yes.
-Mobile notaries arrive fully equipped with stamps, journals, and necessary materials.
+They arrive fully equipped with stamps, journals, and materials.

-Can a mobile notary notarize multiple documents in one visit?
+Can multiple documents be notarized in one visit?

 Yes.
-Multiple documents and signers can be handled during the same appointment.
+Multiple documents and signers can be handled in one appointment.

 Comments